 Even the most loyal person will go once the withdrawals build up, especially when the deposits don’t.
 This is true to all parts of our lives.

 A good profit gives value to your customers and a good profiting business has loyal customers and raving promoters.

-These customers tell their friends and family to also do business with you, they become your promoters and create good profit for the company and to create growth that is sustainable.
+These customers tell their friends and family to also do business with you.
+They become your promoters and create good profit for the company and create growth that is sustainable.

-The key is to perform an overall evaluation of your business and identify the areas that bring harmful returns and then create the steps to change and improve those behaviours.
+The key is to perform an overall evaluation of your business and identify the areas that bring harmful returns.
+Then create the steps to change and improve those behaviours.

 Re-evaluating the business and making changes whether big or small, will bring in good profits.
 And ensure you are in business for a long time to come.